MSLNZ/GTC/docs/API/formatting.rst

 The order of characters in the `format_spec` is important.
 Python supports a specific grammar when using the :func:`format` function (see :ref:`formatspec`).
-The GTC-specific field -- *style* -- must occur after the builtin fields.
+The GTC-specific field---*style*---must occur after the builtin fields.
 The equivalent format-specification grammar for GTC is:

 .. centered:: [[fill]align][sign][#][0][width][grouping][.digits][type][style]